rajrajhans/spring-boot-todo/README.md

-# Spring Todo
+# SpringTodo
-A simple todo application with the backend as a REST API developed using Spring Boot, and the frontend as a simple React app.
+A simple todo application REST API developed using Spring Boot.

 Intended as an exercise to learn Spring Boot.

+<b>For more details, please check out [this blog post](https://rajrajhans.com/2021/01/beginners-guide-to-spring-boot/). </b>

 ### API Endpoints
 Here is a short summary about the available REST API Endpoints for the functionalities that have been implemented.